How to Get Local User Accounts from Domain Computers

 D) Running the Script to Get Local User Accounts from Domain Computers

-Now, as our script is ready, we can run it in PowerShell to get the desired results.
-This script uses Active Directory module.
+Now, that our script is ready, we can run it in PowerShell to get the desired results.
+This script uses the Active Directory module.
 So, you need to run the script on a domain controller.
-However, you can also run this script from client computer but you need to install RSAT tools first.
-Please note that you need to have Domain Admin rights in order run this script.
+However, you can also run this script from the client-PC but you need to install RSAT tools first.
+Please note that you need to have Domain Admin rights to run this script.

-• First of all, go to the folder where script is saved.
-Then, click on File menu, hover over Open Windows PowerShell and select Open Windows PowerShell as administrator to open PowerShell in the current folder.
+• First of all, go to the folder where the script is saved.
+Then, click on the File menu, hover over Open Windows PowerShell, and select Open Windows PowerShell as administrator to open PowerShell in the current folder.

 Open Powershell As Administrator In The Same Folder